Reported Criminal Offences

-The statistics show the number of offences of penal code and special laws/legislation reported to the police or discovered by the police itself.
+The statistics show the number of offences of criminal code and special laws/legislation reported to the police or discovered by the police itself.

 The statistics on reported criminal offences form part of the Danish System of Criminal Statistics.
 The System of Criminal Statistics includes data on criminal cases from the reported offences and charges to the convictions plus arrests and imprisonments.